Updated: Nov 28, 2020

 Below are some ideas on how you can spice up and utilize your mayo to garnish various dishes.
 The above recipe is a basic mayonnaise from which you can elaborate from.

 There are many methods to make mayonnaise, by hand, blender, food processor, immersion blender, etc. Although it is a little taxing, I will start by whisking by hand the old fashion way.
-To finish with a really thick and smooth result pop it in the blender at the end.
+To finish with a really thick and smooth result use a blender as well.

 Place a lightly damp rag underneath the bowl, this will prevent it from moving on you.
 Start by cracking two whole eggs in a bowl.
 Add in your dijon mustard, this is our binding agent, it will prevent the mixture from splitting.
 Using a whisk start to combine the ingredients.
 After a few seconds of whisking begin to add a little of oil at a time.

 When the mixture starts to combine, continue to add more oil.
 At some point it will become quite thick and you will need to add water to thin it out, you don't need much just a couple splashes, this is also optional and you can keep it real thick!

 Soon it will become a spreadable consistency and voila, you just need to add a little seasoning, a little lemon juice to preserve and tang and you're good to go.

-Here are some delicious dishes we made with the mayo, I'll link the recipes once they are posted!
+Here are some delicious dishes we made with the mayo.